Stevengez/NosoTranslator/README.md

 # NosoTranslator
-Simple API to translate TCP request to WebSocket requests
+Simple API to translate TCP request to Http requests